Southern South Saqqara pyramid: Attribution

 The complex shares many similarities with other complexes, such as the pyramid of Khendjer, the Northern Mazghuna pyramid, and to a lesser extent the pyramid of Ameny Qemau (mainly in having a second sarcophagus).

-However, none of the objects recovered from the complex provides the name of its owner, although construction management labels were found that refer to regnal years 3 to 5.
+None of the objects recovered from the complex provides the name of its owner, although construction management labels were found that refer to regnal years 3 to 5.
 A fragmentary inscription found within the pyramid reads "Weserkha..." that might refer to the Golden Horus name Weserkhau of king Djehuti, suggesting that he could have been the pyramid owner.

 Considering the size, complexity, and quality of various parts of the hypogeum, Rainer Stadelmann argued that the owner should have been an important (or at least ambitious) pharaoh when compared with the standards of the period.

 Jéquier proposed that the pyramid belonged to a close predecessor or successor of Khendjer such as Wegaf or Imyremeshaw.
 Ryholt excluded Wegaf due to his too-brief reign compared to the regnal years on the construction labels, and rather proposed Imyremeshaw or his successor Sehetepkare Intef as possible owners.
 Landua-McCormack suggested that the two sarcophagus chambers might have belonged to two brother pharaohs of the 13th Dynasty, such as the relatively wealthy kings Neferhotep I and Sobekhotep IV.
+However, continuing excavations in Abydos have since led Egyptologist Josef Wegner to attribute tombs S9 and S10 to Neferhotep I and Sobekhotep IV instead.